 Do you offer any discounts such as multi-discount, or scholarships?

 Pupils are admitted without discrimination on the basis of race, color, biological gender, or national, or ethnic origin.

 We do not offer any discounts.
 However, any family may apply for a scholarship.
 Applicant families are assessed by FACTS, a private, third party company, that will identify if your family qualifies and for how much you may be eligible.

 Can we transfer our child(ren) to True Foundation and use the Lindsay Nicole Henry scholarship (for disabled and IEP children)?

-When we have completed the accreditation process, and are approved by OSDE, this scholarship for your child(ren) may be applied at True Foundation upon enrollment completion.
+When we have completed the accreditation process, and are approved by OSDE, this scholarship for your child(ren) may be applied in accordance with the scholarship stipulations at True Foundation upon the enrollment completion.
 Note: We are not equipped as a school that offers a "special ed" program at this time.